jlduan/fba/docs/_build/html/_sources/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Nuclei_30K_Multiplex/tutorial.rst.txt

 Kernel density estimation
 =========================

-Cells are demultiplexed based on the abundance of features.
+Cells are demulitplexed based on the feature count matrix (CMO abundance) using demultiplexing method ``4``, which is implemented with modifications to the method described in `McGinnis, C., et al. (2019)`_.
-Demultiplexing method ``4`` is implemented based on the method described in `McGinnis, C., et al. (2019)`_ with some modifications.
 A cell identity matrix is generated in the output directory: 0 means negative, 1 means positive.
-Set ``-v`` to create visualization plots.
+To generate visualization plots, set ``-v``.

 .. _mcginnis, c., et al. (2019): https://doi.org/10.1038/s41592-019-0433-8